-We spent some time on defining what must be present, what checkboxes you must tick for what you see to be reality… and everything that is not reality is illusion.
+In a workshop yesterday we spent some time defining REALITY. what must be present, what checkboxes you must tick for what you see to be reality… and everything that is not reality is illusion.

 We came up with four criteria… and there could be more.

 The conclusion I came up with in yesterday’s article: you don’t have to change, so you can rest in peace about that.
 But if you look at the memes, the memes say: nothing wrong with the: something is wrong with the world.
 And that is a worldview that the memes disseminate…

 There must be something wrong, because I don’t fit in, I am not loved, I am not doing what I should be doing, I am not succeeding.

 There is nothing wrong with you… You don’t have to change.
 You are enough…